 Q&A: Police and crime commissioners

-What will police and crime commissioners do?
+What are police and crime commissioners?

 How did the idea come about?

 The coalition agreement contained a pledge to make the police "more accountable through oversight by a directly elected individual".
 The proposal was fleshed out in the white paper "Policing in the 21st Century" and enacted in the Police Reform and Social Responsibility Act, which became law in 2011.

 What do supporters say?

 Supporters argue that elected commissioners make policing more accountable and responsive to local needs because, for example, they consult with victims of crime when setting policing priorities.
 They also say PCCs bring valuable outside experience to forces.

 Opponents warn they could lead to the politicisation of the police, with commissioners favouring headline-grabbing initiatives.
 They also fear commissioners could interfere with the running of police forces.

 Critics also question whether PCCs have real legitimacy following the low turnout of just over 15% in the 2012 elections.